jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

 - `en`: verb, adjective or noun is rarely seen (e.g. barren)
 - `ence`: the same as `ance` (e.g. violence)
 - `end`: noun (e.g. legend)
-- `ent`: adjective or noun (e.g. different, recipient, patient, scient)
+- `ent`: adjective or noun (e.g. different, recipient, patient, parent, scient)
   - Making adjectives from nouns or verbs, from French
 - `er`: noun, executor of an action
 - `ery`: noun or adjective, the same as `-ary` (e.g. stationery)